IBM/complex-linear-network-analyzer/docssrc/source/manual.rst

     >>> waves arriving at c: [(<SymNum{1.0 * a1**1 * a2**1}>, <SymNum{0.0 + phi1*1 + phi2*1}>, 3.0)]
     >>> waves arriving at d: [(<SymNum{0.4 * a1**1}>, <SymNum{3.0 + phi1*1}>, 4.0)]

+or using the :meth:`~.Network.get_html_result` we get the following rendered output:

+.. raw:: html
+   :file: ./figures/symbolicfeedforward.html

-:meth:`~.Network.evaluate` returns a symbolic representation of the waves arriving at node c and d. :meth:`~.Network.evaluate` takes two arguments: use_shared_default and a feed dictionary.
+:meth:`.Network.evaluate` returns a symbolic representation of the waves arriving at node c and d. :meth:`~.Network.evaluate` takes two arguments: use_shared_default and a feed dictionary.
 These arguments are used for the evaluation of the network, the are applied in the same way as in the :meth:`.SymNum.eval` method.
 This settings are especially important when we work with recurrent loops in the network, as the cutoff criterion will be evaluated based on the evaluated numeric value of the symbolic numbers.